dylan8902/monzo-pub-thursday/README.md

 # Monzo - Pub Thursday

-Auto check-in to Pub Thursday using your Monzo
+Private Firebase project to auto check-in to Pub Thursday using your Monzo

+## Why a seperate project
+To keep your Monzo transactions private to you

+## Dependencies
+* Monzo account
+* Google account
+* Pub Thursday account
+* Google Cloud Billing Account
+* Node 16
+* Firebase CLI

 ## Setup
+* Fork this repository/create from template
-* Setup a private firebase project using this as a template
+* Create a new firebase project https://console.firebase.google.com/
+* Update to Blaze plan to enable Cloud Functions
+* Enable Authentication and add Google as Sign-in provider
+* Enable Firestore and switch to Native Mode
+* Add web app and update `src/Firebase.ts` with your project configuration
+* Update `firebase.rc` with project ID
+* Run `firebase login` to login to Google account
+* Run `firebase deploy` to deploy project
-* Setup a webhook from your Monzo account
+* Open the new web app and login with your Google account
-* Securely configure the Monzo - Pub Thursday connector
+* Migrate Authentication to Identity Platform
+* Update Authentication User Action settings to disable sign-up and deletes to secure your project
+* Login to Monzo API Playground https://developers.monzo.com/api/playground
+* Use the URL generated from your projects web app to create a webhook

-## Security
+## Usage
-* You should only have 1 user on your firebase project keeping your account secure
-  * Function to check for only 1 user and remove any others
-* Your private webhook recieves your Monzo transactions
+* Pay for a pint in a pub on a Thursday and you should be checked in to the pub if it has been linked